hopto-dot/Gelbooru-Downloader/README.md

 #### When specifying raw tags
 * Separate tags with a space
-* Use underscores for spaces within the tag, the same as if you're searching on any booru website.
-For example `black_hair`
+* Use underscores for spaces within the tag, the same as if you're searching on any booru website (for example `black_hair`)
 * You may blacklist images with tags putting prepending tags with "-".
 For example; "-messy_hair" (this works on the website too)

 ## Planned functionality